xelita/angular-gravatar/README.md

 or

-+ Use the gravatarImage directive to display Gravatars in your application:
++ Use the gravatarImage directive to display Gravatar images in your application:

 ```html
 <gravatar-image email={{your_email}} />